slsenseless/ReaScriptDocParser/README.md

 Be sure to update the `api` folder with the lastest documentation available.

+Command arguments are available, check `--help` to get more information.

 Below is a list of available parser.

 ## Visual Studio Code parser